Mar 13th, 2019

 In this episode, the first in a series of episodes about asking better questions, we go through 9 different intentions that we’ve found helpful when working with groups.

 We've also created Question Intentions Worksheet in which we list and describe intentions and give several examples of them.
-Sign up to our newsletter on our website to download them.
+Download it here.